NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ```
 > You can use any text editor to edit the file, but vi is something worth learning, just use a cheatsheet, like [THIS](http://www.lagmonster.org/docs/vi.html) or [THIS](https://www.gosquared.com/resources/vi-cheat-sheet/).

 The default theme which is enabled is shown below, all you have to do is change the theme name and restart your terminal session (or open a new tab) to enable the new theme.
-You might choose to copy the line and use hash to disable all but one theme, then you can have a list of your favorites in the config file:
+You might choose to copy the line and use hash to disable all but one theme, then you can have a list of your favourites in the config file:
 ```
 #ZSH_THEME="robbyrussell"
 ZSH_THEME="gianu"
 ```
 ![gianu theme](https://github.com/NetDevNotes/iTerm2-with-Oh-My-ZSH/blob/master/gianu_theme.png)

-> Notice above that im being told the folder I am currntly in is a `master` [GitHub](https://github.com/NetDevNotes/Complete-Python-3-Bootcamp.git) repository.
+> Notice above that I’m being told the folder I am currently in is a `master` [GitHub](https://github.com/NetDevNotes/Complete-Python-3-Bootcamp.git) repository.
 This is the ZSH Git plugin providing this additional information.
-See the ZSH Plugin section below formore info.
+See the ZSH Plugin section below for more info.

 If you are not feeling very colourful, maybe its Monday or its raining, you can set ZSH_THEME to be blank: